VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

   </tbody>
 </table>

-\* These events are only used for persisting aggregate state using event sourcing.
+> \* These events are only used for persisting aggregate state using
+> event sourcing.

-\*\* The **ConferenceViewModelGenerator** creates these commands from the **SeatCreated** and **SeatUpdated** events that it handles from the Conference Management bounded context.
+> \*\* The **ConferenceViewModelGenerator** creates these commands from
+> the **SeatCreated** and **SeatUpdated** events that it handles from
+> the Conference Management bounded context.

-**Summary of messages in the Contoso Conference Management System**
+The following list outlines the message naming conventions in the Contoso Conference Management System
 * All events use the past tense the naming convention.
 * All commands use the imperative naming convention.
 * All DTOs are nouns.

 The application is designed to deploy to Windows Azure.
 At this stage in